-- Kelly Drive aka “The Loop” or “The East Falls Loop” – This almost nine-mile run begins at Lloyd Hall, One Boathouse Row.
+This nearly nine-mile run begins at Lloyd Hall, One Boathouse Row, next to the Philadelphia Museum of Art.
 The first segment stretches along the Schuylkill River to the Falls Bridge.
-Turn left, cross the bridge and turn left again, to head back downtown.
+Turn left, cross the bridge and turn left again, to head back downtown on MLK Jr Drive.
 For the very ambitious: Stay on the path, passing the bridge.
 The trail stretches for almost 20 more miles to Valley Forge National Park.
-For more info, click here.

 Philadelphia is also home to a number of annual running events and competitions, which are perfect to plan a trip around if you enjoy participating in (or spectating) alongside others from around the state, nation, and world.

 The nation’s oldest and largest track and field competition, featuring top competitors from around the world at the high school, collegiate, and Olympic levels.
 Held annually at historic Franklin Field each April.